Kimserey/BlogArchive/20160523_inlinve_vs_direct_websharper.md

 ```
 window.location.GetHref()
 ```
 which is wrong since `location` doesn't have a member called `GetHref`.
-You would have had the following error `InlineVsDirect.js:17118 Uncaught TypeError: window.location.GetHref is not a function`.
+You would have had the following error `Uncaught TypeError: window.location.GetHref is not a function`.

 __In this sample we can't use `Direct`.
 The code has to be inlined therefore we must use `Inline`.__